 Smith, Howard.
 “Golden Celebration.”
 Mardi Gras Guide.
 2011.
 On the 50th anniversary of Petronius.

 Smith, Howard Philips.
-“In the Kingdom of Queens: The Royal Krewe of Yuga and the Birth of Gay Carnival.
-Myneworleans.com January 2015.
+“In the Kingdom of Queens: The Royal Krewe of Yuga and the Birth of Gay Carnival."
+MyNewOrleans.com January 2, 2015, https://www.myneworleans.com/in-the-kingdom-of-queens.

 Smith, Howard Philips.
 “The Krewe of Amon-Ra: Fifty Years and Counting.”
 Arthur Hardy’s Mardi Gras Guide 2015.